hmtechnology/woocommerce-store-hours-checker-plugin/README.md

 - **Timezone Selection:** Choose the store's timezone to ensure accurate time calculations.
 - **Store Hours Configuration:** Set the operating hours for each day of the week.
 - **Multiple Time Slots:** Configure multiple opening and closing time slots for each day.
+- **Closure Dates:** Configure specific dates when your store will be closed.
 - **Custom Error Message Popup:** Present a customizable error message as a popup to customers when the store is closed.
 - **Custom CSS Styles:** Set background, border colors and color text for the error message.
 - **Store Hour Status:** Display the current store hour status to indicate whether the online store is considered open or closed.